A white plate containing crispy chicken dressed with a tangy sauce and served with homemade tartar sauce.

 • Mince ¼ onion as finely as possible.
 Place it cut side down.
 Make ⅛-inch (3 mm) vertical slices to within ½ inch of the root end.
 Cut 2–3 horizontal slices toward the root.

 • Slice crosswise ⅛ inch (3 mm) for an even mince.
 Mince finer by running your knife through them in a rocking motion.
-Submerge the onion in cold water for 5–10 minutes.
+Submerge the onion in cold water for 5–10 minutes to remove the sharpness.

 • Cut off the ends from ½ Japanese or Persian cucumber.
 Slice in half lengthwise.
 Remove the seeds with a spoon.